matte-ek/BanchoMultiplayerBot/COMMANDS.md

 Displays the current auto host rotate queue.

+`!queuepos`

+Displays your current position in the queue.

 `!skip`

 Allows you to skip your turn as host, or initiate a vote skip for the current host as a non-host player.